- 2-1/2 pounds bony chicken pieces (legs, wings, necks or back bones)

 - 2 quarts cold water

 - Place all ingredients in a soup kettle or Dutch oven.
-Slowly bring to a boil; reduce heat.
-Skim foam.
-Cover and simmer for 2 hours.
+Slowly bring to a boil; reduce heat until mixture is just at a simmer.
+Simmer, uncovered, for 3-4 hours, skimming foam as necessary.

 - Set chicken aside until cool enough to handle.
 Remove meat from bones.
 Discard bones; save meat for another use.
 Strain broth, discarding vegetables and seasonings.
 Refrigerate for 8 hours or overnight.
 Skim fat from surface.
 Yield: about 6 cups.